eelregit/mcfit/README.rst

 The idea is to take advantage of the convolution theorem in :math:`\ln x` and :math:`\ln y`.
-It approximates the input function with truncated Fourier series over one period of the periodic approximant, and use the exact Fourier transform of the kernel.
+It approximates the input function with truncated Fourier series over one period of a periodic approximant, and use the exact Fourier transform of the kernel.
 One can calculate the latter analytically as a Mellin transform.
 This algorithm is optimal when the input function is smooth in :math:`\ln x`,